grebnafets/jsevil/README.txt

 Oh, I almost forgot.

-JSEvil is a simple framework that is uses environment variables, makefiles, preprocessors and scripts so you can do more without the usual limitations that follows overdose of "abstractions".
+JSEvil is a simple framework that is uses environment variables, makefiles, preprocessors, post classification and scripts so you can do more without the usual limitations that follows overdose of "abstractions".
+Post classification is simply about doing classes after all the members are known.

 Right now it has: